kedro-org/kedro-plugins/kedro-datasets/kedro_datasets/datasets/README.md

 # Datasets

 Welcome to `kedro_datasets.datasets`, the home of Kedro's data connectors.
-Here you will find `AbstractDataSet` implementations created by QuantumBlack and external contributors.
+Here you will find `AbstractDataSet` implementations created by the core Kedro team and external contributors.

 ## What `AbstractDataSet` implementations are supported?